gctools-outilsgc/aurora-website/src/docs/en/component/buttons.md

 **Focus:** Similar to hover states, focus states indicate that the user has tabbed to the specific button.

-**Active/Pressed:** Usually indicated by a change in colour or animation, this indicates that the user has clicked or pressed a button/
+**Active/Pressed:** Usually indicated by a change in colour or animation, this indicates that the user has clicked or pressed a button

 **Disabled:** Usually a ghosted version of the normal state, this indicates to the user that the action is unavailable.